-> The operating metrics testify to the superior resilience of IGD's portfolio
+The operating metrics testify to the superior resilience of IGD's portfolio

-There was, however, a considerable difference in the performances depending on the category of merchandise.
-If we consider the long period of mandatory closures for The demand for home comfort improvement solutions many stores, the performance of the operating metrics of was high, as well as for consumer electronics and perso-IGD's Italian portfolio was substantial.
-More in detail, we nal care products.
-At the moment restaurants, however, verified that our performance was better than the sector continue to be penalized due to the continued restrictions average based on the statistics of CNCC, the Consiglio and, in a few large urban centers, the lack of traffic betwe-Nazionale dei Centri Commerciali.
-An analysis of these fien 12 non and 2:00 p.m. because many companies, above gures shows insolvencies particularly for large shopping all in the service sector, continue to promote remote worcenters, located outside urban areas and, therefore, imking. possible to reach during the lockdown.
+If we consider the long period of mandatory closures for many stores, the performance of the operating metrics of IGD's Italian portfolio was substantial.
+More in detail, we verified that our performance was better than the sector average based on the statistics of CNCC, the Consiglio Nazionale dei Centri Commerciali.
+An analysis of these figures shows insolvencies particularly for large shopping centers, located outside urban areas and, therefore, impossible to reach during the lockdown.